demvlad/BF-SITL-X-Plane-Bridge/README.md

 ***Copy this directory in X-Plane install path.***

 This model is created in [x-plane maker](https://developer.x-plane.com/manuals/planemaker/) programm.
+Use this programm to edit model performance.

 **Notice:**
 If yours airplane has other controls (elevator, rudder, 2-motors) you need to create own X-Plane model in [plane maker](https://developer.x-plane.com/manuals/planemaker/).
 You can copy "plugins" directory into your X-Plane model to use this Betaflight SITL bridge.